n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 		errmsg("invalid salt")));
 ```

-where `settings` is the `salt` .
+where `settings` is the `salt`.
 We can see a number 29 here, which rings a bell, doesn't it?
-That's exactly the length of the salt prefix we used in one of the examples above.
+That's precisely the length of the salt prefix we used in one of the examples above.
 Also, please, note that this validation only checks if the input length is not less than 29, but it doesn't care whether it's above the limit.
 That gives us a hint that the code below should handle it somehow:

 ```c
 if (setting[0] != '$' ||